randolpho/ask-3po/README.md

 The basic structure of Ask Threepio is fairly straightforward.
 When the user asks C-3P0 a text question, that question is filtered through each of Google Translate's languages, one to the other, then back into english.
-A hashcode is computed from the result, and if the hashcode is even the result is "Yes", or "No" for an odd hashcode.
+A hashcode is computed from the result; if it's even the answer is "Yes", and if it's odd the answer is "No".
 To ensure users don't get the same answer every time they ask a question, the order of language-to-language translation is randomized, although the results are always translated back to english.